zoeAD/basic-solver/README.md

 To run basic tests:
 `make test`

+This is a nile project.
+So to setup run:

+`pip install cairo-nile`

+`nile install`

 ## Summary

 `basic_solver.cairo` implements a basic gradient descent algorithm to find the amount trading input required for each DEX to receive the maximum output.